mbiesiad/awesome-astronomy/README.md

 [arXiv](https://arxiv.org/) - is a free distribution service and an open-access archive for scholarly articles in the fields of physics, mathematics, computer science, quantitative biology, quantitative finance, statistics, electrical engineering and systems science, and economics.

+[ADS](https://ui.adsabs.harvard.edu/) - Astrophysics Data System is an online database of over eight million astronomy and physics papers from both peer reviewed and non-peer reviewed sources.

+[ResearchGate](https://www.researchgate.net/) - is a European commercial social networking site for scientists and researchers to share papers, ask and answer questions, and find collaborators.

 # Tools

 [FITS](https://en.wikipedia.org/wiki/FITS) - Flexible Image Transport System (FITS) is an open standard defining a digital file format useful for storage, transmission and processing of data: formatted as multi-dimensional arrays (for example a 2D image), or tables (Filename extensions: .fits, .fit, .fts).

 [LaTeX](https://en.wikipedia.org/wiki/LaTeX) - is a document preparation system.

+[Python](https://www.python.org/) - is an interpreted, high-level, general-purpose programming language.

+[R](https://www.r-project.org/) - is a programming language and free software environment for statistical computing and graphics supported by the R Foundation for Statistical Computing.

 # Social media & groups